 (h) an interview with all available witnesses to the abuse, subject to the following conditions:

-5.02: continued

 1. If any said witness falls within the category of a mandated reporter, he or she has an obligation pursuant to M.G.L. c.
 19C to cooperate in the investigation and truthfully provide to the investigator all information he/she may possess that is relevant to the matter under investigation.
 Refusal to be interviewed or to otherwise cooperate in the investigation will be made a part of the report, and if the witness is an employee of a state agency, unless a mandated reporter's response to a question could be used against him or her in a criminal proceeding, his or her failure to cooperate shall be reported to the person's supervisor and to the appropriate public agency for possible disciplinary action under that agency's regulations or pursuant to the provisions of any relevant collective bargaining agreement or any other contract;

 2. Said witness may be accompanied during an interview by a person of his or her own choice who is 18 years of age or older; provided, that said companion shall not be a supervisor or administrator employed by the alleged abuser's employer, unless requested by said witness and agreed to by the investigator; or is not otherwise involved or has an interest in the matter under investigation.
 Other than being present during the interview, said companion shall not participate in the actual conduct of the interview;